 Resources for Donors & Journalists

 CharityWatch’s A+ to F ratings are the result of thousands of hours of in-depth analysis of large U.S. charities of national scope or interest.
-Our quality over quantity approach to rating charities unfortunately means that we can’t rate every nonprofit.
+Our quality over quantity approach to rating charities necessitates a time-intensive process that unfortunately means we can’t rate every nonprofit.
 We hope these additional resources will aid you in your research of nonprofit organizations of interest to you.